Amourspirit/python-kwargshelper/docs/source/usage/Decorator/RuleCheckAny.rst

 .. code-block:: python

     >>> result = speed_msg(speed=-2, limit=60)
+    kwhelp.error.RuleError: RuleError: Argument: 'speed' failed validation.
+Rule 'RuleIntPositive' Failed validation.
+    Expected at least one of the following rules to match: RuleIntPositive, RuleFloatPositive.
-    ValueError: Arg error: 'speed' must be a positive int value
+    Inner Error Message: ValueError: Arg error: 'speed' must be a positive int value

 .. code-block:: python

     >>> result = speed_msg(speed=66, limit=60, hours=-0.2)
+    kwhelp.error.RuleError: RuleError: Argument: 'hours' failed validation.
+Rule 'RuleIntPositive' Failed validation.
+    Expected at least one of the following rules to match: RuleIntPositive, RuleFloatPositive.
+    Inner Error Message: TypeError: Argument Error: 'hours' is expecting type of 'int'.
+Got type of 'float'

-Rules dictate that if a type is not ``int`` or ``float`` then and error will be raised.
+Rules dictate that if a type is not ``int`` or ``float`` then an error will be raised.

 .. code-block:: python

     >>> result = speed_msg(speed=45, limit="Fast")
+    kwhelp.error.RuleError: RuleError: Argument: 'limit' failed validation.
+Rule 'RuleIntPositive' Failed validation.
+    Expected at least one of the following rules to match: RuleIntPositive, RuleFloatPositive.
-    TypeError: Argument Error: 'limit' is expecting type of 'int'.
+    Inner Error Message: TypeError: Argument Error: 'limit' is expecting type of 'int'.
 Got type of 'str'

 Included Rules
 --------------